leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 The first function says: "If node exists, print!" <br />
 The second function says: "Print node!"

 However, there's a caveat with using guard clauses.
 The two functions below are not equivalent.

+Before reading further, imagine the made-up functions I used in the examples below is actually 10-20 lines of code.
+No

 ```javascript
 function withDeepNestedConditions(obj) {